pannous/english-script/README.md

 The guiding philosophy is to have forgiving interfaces yet strict implementations, and to make special chars (braces,colons,etc) completely optional.

-UPDATE: Since we love to compile our language to native or at least bytecode, we focussed on the [python implementation](https://github.com/pannous/angle) of English script.
-Fortunately finally Ruby now supports bytecode as well, since version [2.3.0](https://www.ruby-lang.org/en/news/2015/12/25/ruby-2-3-0-released/)!

 Examples
 --------
 Here are some of our favorite examples from the [tests](test/unit), **working today**: